-- heat oil in a pan or kadai.
+- Heat oil in a pan or kadai.
 Add the cumin seeds and let them splutter on low heat.

-- add the ginger and green chilies. fry for a minute or till the raw smell of the ginger disappears.
+- Saute for a few seconds or till the raw aroma of ginger disappears.

-- add ½ cup water and stir.
-Cover the pan with a lid and let the veggies cook. keep on checking and stirring in between
+- Add ½ cup water and stir.
+Cover the pan with a lid and let the veggies cook.
+Keep on checking and stirring in between.

-- serve gajar matar hot with some phulkas or parathas or as a side dish with dal-rice combo or kadhi-rice or curd rice.
+- Serve gajar matar sabzi hot with some phulka or paratha or as a side dish with dal-rice or kadhi-rice or curd rice.

 - You can use either red carrots or orange carrots.

 - Make sure that the carrots are fresh and tender for the best flavor and taste.